phelipetls/blog/content/posts/making-vim-understand-typescript-path-mapping/index.md

 " after/ftplugin/typescript.vim

-" It's common in JavaScript to omit the file extension " Also some plugins mess this up... setlocal suffixesadd=.js,.jsx,.ts,.tsx,.d.ts
+" It's common in JavaScript to omit the file extension " Also some plugins mess this up so I overwite it... setlocal suffixesadd=.js,.jsx,.ts,.tsx,.d.ts

 if has("nvim")